h011o/Advents/Writeups.md

 1. Reflected XSS: Attacker targets individuals by tricking them into clicking a link with malicious code.
 2. Stored XSS: Attacker stores malicious script in the server which is then loaded for every user who views the page.

+***
+# Day 14: Web Attack Forensics

+> Here we use splunk again (from Day 3) for our solve.

+**Concepts Learned:**

+* Apache is the most widely used web server software.
+Developed and maintained by Apache Software Foundation, Apache is an open source software available for free.
+* Attacker has used Apache to spawn system processes like `cmd.exe` and `powershell.exe`
+* Attacker then uses command `whoami` to identify victim.
+* Poweshell payloads can be encoded using base64

+***